deta/cloud-docs/docs/Lib.md

 ---
-id: Lib
+id: lib
-title: Deta Base Lib
+title: Library
 ---
 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

+The Deta Library provides methods which make it very simple to interact with any [Base you create]().

-The Deta Base library is a package which can be isntalled for both the Python and Node.js runtimes.
+The Deta Library can be installed for both the Python and Node.js runtimes.

-Deta's Database is built on top of DynamoDB which means it's very reliable and highly scalable.

-The Deta Base lib offers convenient ways to interact with your database.

 ## Installing the Deta Library